Beginners Guide to Boxing Betting

 Aside from the ref, there are also three judges sitting right by the ring.
 Their role is to follow the bout and assign points to the boxers.
 A boxer can score points in various ways — by punching, completing a knockdown, defending, and clinching.
 Even though the rules a pretty straight, the judges assign points on a subjective basis.
 Their opinions often differ, and you can regularly hear boxers complaining about being ‘robbed.’

 Boxers may only use their fists to hit the opponents.
 No biting, scratching, kicking, elbowing, punching below the waist, headbutting, tripping, pushing, or spitting is allowed.
-Fighters are also forbidden from hitting an opponent in the neck, the back of the hard, or landing any sort of punch while the other guy/gal has their back turned on them.
+Fighters are also forbidden from hitting an opponent in the neck, the back of the head, or landing any sort of punch while the other guy/gal has their back turned on them.
 You also can’t duck below your opponent’s belt or hold onto the ropes.
 Suppose any of the two boxers breaks a rule.
 In that case, the ref can issue verbal warnings, deduct points, or straight-up disqualify the offender.

 However, occasions when a boxer is accidentally headbutted or receives an unintentional blow to the groin.
 No penalties are handed out in such situations, and the fighter that was struck is given five minutes to recover.
 If they aren’t able to do so, then the fight results in a ‘no contest ruling.
 This means that there’s no winner due to unforeseen circumstances.